unification-com/xfund-router/docs/guide/ooo_api.md

 See [Providers](../providers.md) for a list of Oracles providing data for both Mainnet and Rinkeby, along with their associated fees and wallet addresses.

+**Note** OoO data providers may wait for 2 - 3 or more block confirmations before processing a request.
+Depending on network congestion and gas prices, it may therefore take up to a minute or more for data to be sent to your smart contract from the time your request Tx was received by the provider oracle.

 ## Introduction

 Data is acquired via the OoO API using dot-separated strings to define the desired data - for example